 Regarding Chessed, the Ramak first describes it as being white.
 Chessed is the first of the middot, acting like a mini-Keter that radiates great light within the lower plane, hence the whiteness.
 Having said that, the Ramak notes that Chessed is also blue, as we might expect.
 He then presents silver as an ideal Chessed colour, too.
 On the other side, there is no doubt at all that Gevurah is red, and everyone agrees on this point.
 (There are some other aspects to Gevurah, though, including “darkness” due to its severity.)
 The Ramak then says that Tiferet must be, as expected, a blend of Chessed and Gevurah, so a mix of white and red, or blue and red.
 This might suggest pink or purple, and the Ramak notes the connection to argaman.
 He also suggests the possibility that it is yellow, like the yolk of an egg.
-Alternatively, he cites Rabbi Shimon bar Yochai as teaching that Tiferet is green.
-When we look at the colour spectrum, this actually makes sense.
+Alternatively, he cites Rabbi Shimon bar Yochai as teaching that Tiferet is green (as the Zohar says, for instance at III, 257a, Ra’aya Mehemna).
+When we look at the colour spectrum, green actually makes sense.
 The reds are on the left end (left being Gevurah), and the blues are on the right end (right being Chessed).
 In the middle lies green, just as Tiferet lies in the middle between Chessed and Gevurah.

 For most of the rest of the Sefirot, the Ramak describes various combinations of white and red.
 No exact colour is given, so it needs deciphering.
 Netzach is described as a “lighter” form of red, that is also drawing down from Chessed above.
 It might help to posit that the left column of the Sefirot parallels the left side of the colour spectrum, while the right column of the Sefirot parallels the right side of the colour spectrum, and the middle column to the middle of the spectrum.
 In that case, Netzach would be a purple or violet, which fits with the description of a red-blue-white mix.
 Netzach literally means “victory” and has key qualities of leadership.
 In Kabbalah, the figure typically associated with Netzach is Moses, the quintessential leader.
 What that in mind, it is interesting to note that purple was historically associated with royalty, government, and military distinction.
 (In the US, the oldest and most common military decoration happens to be the Purple Heart.)